Kinto/kinto/docs/tutorial.rst

         "message": "Resource was modified meanwhile"
     }

-The server reject the modification with a 412 error code.
+The server rejects the modification with a 412 error code.

-In order to fix that, we can either ask for the record we tried to
+In order to merge both version, we can fetch the last version of this single record:
-update:

 .. code-block:: http